karan51ngh/javaEEintro/README.md

 -In the case of a `RequestDispatcher`, the request is simply forwarded, while in the case of `sendRedirect`, the client is informed and instructed to access `S2`.

+### HttpSession

+-Session is a mechanism used in web applications to store information about a user's session on a website.
+-This information is stored on the server and is associated with a unique session ID.
+-This ID is sent to the client as a cookie, and the client uses it to send the session ID back to the server with each subsequent request.
+-This allows the server to associate the incoming request with a specific session, and to retrieve the session data for that user.
+-This allows the server to maintain state across multiple requests, which is useful for tracking user preferences, keeping track of a shopping cart, or managing user authentication.
+-The session data is stored on the server and is typically stored in memory, but it can also be stored in a database or other persistent storage mechanism.